eepitsporsche/svg_logo_gen/README.md

 ## Installation
 * [Inquirer v8.2.4](https://www.npmjs.com/package/inquirer/v/8.2.4) must be installed to operate this app.
 * [Jest](https://jestjs.io/docs/getting-started) must be installed to operate testing for this app.
-* [VS Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) is required to open the logo.svg via the live server.
+* [VS Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) is required to open the logo.svg via the browser.

 ## Usage
 [Clone the repository](https://github.com/eepitsporsche/svg_logo_gen) to your machine and open the application in VS Code.